utshomax/postman-docs/src/pages/docs/sending-requests/capturing-request-data/interceptor.md

     * Confirm that you have permissions to create the `.postman/InterceptorBridge` folders.
     * Confirm that you have permissions to delete, write, and execute in the path `.postman/InterceptorBridge`.
     * [macOS only] Confirm that you have a `~/Downloads` folder and write permissions for it.
-    * If the above steps are unsuccessful, close Chrome and Postman before retrying the installation.
+    * If these steps are unsuccessful, close Chrome and Postman before retrying the installation.
 * **[Windows] `REGISTRY_ACCESS_NEEDED`** -
     * Confirm that you have [permissions](https://docs.microsoft.com/en-us/windows/win32/sysinfo/registry-key-security-and-access-rights) to add a registry key.
     * Confirm that `C:\Windows\System32` is present in the `PATH` (a [system environment variable](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_environment_variables?view=powershell-7)) so that `reg` queries can be executed.